---

 echo -e "***** Script Completed: $(date --rfc-3339=seconds) *****\\n"

-3. Test the script on the Cloud Platform non-production environment.
+3. Test the script on the SSH session within a Cloud Platform's non-production environment.
 For example,

-4. Confirm that the`/shared/logs/drush-cron.log` file has an entry that starts with a line similar to:
+4. Confirm that the`/shared/logs/newrelic_drush_cron.log` file has an entry that starts with a line similar to: